How Is Dementia Diagnosed? A Geriatric Doctor Explains

 It’s also important to consider the person’s mental health history.
 Paranoia or delusions could be related to mental health conditions like schizophrenia.

-The 5 areas a doctor must evaluate to give a proper dementia diagnosis are complex and require a lot of information gathering and lab tests.
+The five areas a physician must evaluate to provide an accurate dementia diagnosis are complex and require extensive information gathering and laboratory testing.

-So it’s highly unlikely that any doctor could make an accurate diagnosis in one office visit.
+It is improbable that any physician could make an accurate diagnosis in a single office visit.

 What to do if a doctor jumps to a diagnosis in a single visit

 Unfortunately, some doctors do jump quickly to a dementia diagnosis in only one visit.
-Even worse, they don’t properly document what led to their decision.
+Even worse, they don’t properly document the rationale for their decision.

-If this happens, you may want to seek a second opinion from a doctor who is willing and able to do more thorough evaluation and testing.
+If this occurs, you may wish to seek a second opinion from a physician who is willing and able to conduct a more thorough evaluation and testing.

 But what if their dementia-like symptoms are caused by other reversible health conditions?